quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

-ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
+MP_ACK frames (defined in {{mp-ack-frame}}) can be returned on any path.
-If the ACK_MP is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle an ACK_MP frame with the PATH_RESPONSE frame during path validation.
+If the MP_ACK is preferred to be sent on the same path as the acknowledged packet (see {{compute-rtt}} for further guidance), it can be beneficial to bundle an MP_ACK frame with the PATH_RESPONSE frame during path validation.

 If the server receives a PATH_CHALLENGE before receiving